Below are a number of useful websites for families, including information about specialist equipment, support groups and key information.

 If you feel that there is a child in your house who is a young carer, it is beneficial to register this with your GP.
 The benefits of this are that they will give more flexible appointment days/times, access to vaccinations first and will understand that the young carer may need to attend the appoint of whoever they are a carer for.

-To apply for a young carers assessment, click here
+Apply for a young carers assessment.

 If approved, the support you could receive includes: